Potassium pyrosulfate: Production

 Other salts, such as potassium trisulfate, can also decompose into potassium pyrosulfate.

 Chemical structure

 Potassium pyrosulfate contains the pyrosulfate anion which has a dichromate-like structure.
-The geometry can be visualized as a tetrahedron with two corners sharing the SO_{4} anion's configuration and a centrally bridged oxygen atom.
-A semi-structural formula for the pyrosulfate anion is O_{3}SOSO_{3}2−.
+The geometry can be visualized as a tetrahedron with two corners sharing the link=Sulfate|SO_{4}(2-) anion's configuration and a centrally bridged oxygen atom.
+A semi-structural formula for the pyrosulfate anion is O3SOSO_{3}(2-).
 The oxidation state of sulfur in this compound is +6.

 Uses

 Potassium pyrosulfate is used in analytical chemistry; samples are fused with potassium pyrosulfate, (or a mixture of potassium pyrosulfate and potassium fluoride) to ensure complete dissolution prior to a quantitative analysis.

 The compound is also present in a catalyst in conjunction with vanadium(V) oxide in the industrial production of sulfur trioxide.